-Holiday pay is an appreciated employee benefit that employers offer to recruit and retain their best employees.
+Holiday pay is an appreciated employee benefit that employers offer to recruit and retain the best employees.
 In competition with other employers who provide little or no paid holiday time, the employer that offers the most generous holiday pay package will often win the talent war.
 This need is increasing as the market for specialized skills and experience in areas such as artificial intelligence (AI) and advanced HR systems are skyrocketing.
 Provide excellent benefits for the win.

 During the weeks leading up to a holiday, it is a good idea to review your company’s holiday pay practices.

 You want to ensure your competitiveness with other employers.